-Statement: The planned redevelopment of Waterloo Station into a high-amenity, climatefriendly, integrated transport hub will improve the customer experience of, and access to, public transport in the Hutt Valley.
+We have previously highlighted this project through our Long-Term Plan.
+Through this draft RPTP we would like to hear from passengers, local residents and businesses, and all interested people, on whether the redevelopment of Waterloo Station into a high-amenity, integrated transport hub will improve the customer experience of, and access to, public transport in the Hutt Valley?
+We welcome your thoughts on this through our public consultation process.